Digital Marketing

 • Commission Junction (CJ): An established ecosystem of affiliates allows you to potentially reach over a billion people.

-However, if certain tactics and channels of performance marketing work for other digital marketing companies, it doesn’t mean they will work for you.
+However, if certain performance marketing tactics and channels work for other digital marketing companies, it doesn’t mean they will work for you.

 Decide on the best channel (or a combination of channels) based on your performance marketing goals.